-Gama Holdings FZC

-Directors' responsibilities statement
+Gama Holding FZC Directors' responsibilities statement

-For the year ended 31 December 2011

 The directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.

 The directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards ("IFRS").
 The directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and of the profit or loss of the Group for that year.
 In preparing these financial statements, the directors are required to: